Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 2. Mykonos island in Greece

-It's Lindsey Lohan's favourite place in the world for a reason…
+It's Lindsey Lohan's favorite place in the world for a reason…

-Mykonos island is a place that is rich in history, culture and lots of partying.
-During the summer period (May to October), gay Mykonos comes alive and becomes one big fabulous gay mecca.
-July and August is definitely the peak season when it gets super busy, especially around the big gay XLSIOR festival.
+Mykonos Island is a place that is rich in history, culture, and lots of partying.
+During the summer period (May to October), gay Mykonos comes alive and transforms into one big fabulous gay mecca.
+July and August are the peak season when it gets super busy, especially around the big gay XLSIOR festival.

 The gay scene of Mykonos